There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 View online

-If you’d like to receive The Coaster automatically by email, contact us and ask to be added to the mailing list.
-We also welcome your input for future issues, so if you have a project you’d like to see included, an event for the diary, or would just like to see your community or attraction get a mention, email us and let us know.
+If you would like to receive The Coaster by email, contact us and ask to be added to the mailing list.
+We also welcome your input for future issues.
+So if you have a project you would like to see included, an event for the diary or would just like to see your community or attraction get a mention, email us and let us know.

 You can reach us at rightsofway@somerset.gov.uk with ECP The Coaster in the subject field.